-Clear the cutting edges of legs and waist.
+Clear the cutting edges of the legs and waist.
 Pull free ends of thread chains under the loops (when sewing on overlock)

-Fold hem of the waist about 4 cm over the reverse side of the tracksuit and pin it down.
+Fold the hem of the waist about 4 cm over the reverse side of the tracksuit and pin it down.

-Leave about 4 cm wide opening near seam of the back piece, this opening will not be sewn right away.
+Leave about 4 cm wide opening near the seam of the back piece, this opening will not be sewn right away.

 You can also roll the waist hem to reverse side like this instead of clearing it with overlock.
 You will end up with about 3 cm wide tunnel.